The Hull-White Model under Volatility Uncertainty: Yield Curve Fitting

 \section{Yield Curve Fitting}

-Before concluding, we show how to fit the bond prices to the initial term structure, since it is interesting for the application of the model.
-It is also intersting that the dynamics of the short rate and the bond prices are surprisingly similar to those in the classical model after fitting the model.
-First of all, we assume that there is an initial forward curve $T\rightarrow f^*(0,T)$, which is observed on the market and which is assumed to be differentiable.
-Now we want to derive an expression for the mean reversion level $\mu$ such that the theoretical forward rate of the model, which is defined by
+As in the classical Hull-White model, we can use the time dependent mean reversion level to fit the theoretical bond prices to an initially observable term structure.
+We introduce the following notions and assumptions, which are common in term structure models.
+Let us assume that there is an initial forward curve $f_0^*:[0,\tau]\rightarrow\mathbb{R}$, which is observed on the market.
+We assume that the initial forward curve $f_0^*$ is differentiable and satisfies $f_0^*(0)=r_0$.
+For $T\leq\tau$, the theoretical forward rate of the model is denoted by $f_t(T)$ for $t\leq T$ and defined by

-matches the observed one.
-If we use the expression for the bond price from Theorem \ref{bondprices}, we get